ebshimizu/cradz/README.md

 Cradz is yet another cards against humanity clone, this time written in node.js.

-At this time, Cradz supports basically nothing because it's brand new.
-In fact, here's a list of things it doesn't do:
+Here's a list of things it does do:
-* Have a (fully working) UI
+* Let you play a single instance of cards against humanity on a server of your choice.

+Here's what it doesn't do right now:
 * Let anyone be the host
-* Let you use anything except the base set
-* Have a lobby
+* Have a lobby (you can't run this as a service very easily)

-Here's a list of things it does do:
-* you can play white cards
-* but the rest of it is on the command line

-Will it do some things eventually?
-Probably.
-It's not intended right now to be a service, but it is meant to let you set up a nice looking version of cah on your own server if you have the technical know-how to do that.

 ## Installation
 Clone into directory.
 Go to the `cradz` directory and run `npm install`.